-Jay Electronica is a mystery wrapped in a maze, a quandary draped in uncertainty, an enigma engulfed in a riddle, and that’s exactly why we love him.
-His music is amazing, but I think the real appeal is who he is, not solely the music he makes.
+Jay Electronica is a mystery wrapped in a maze, a quandary draped in uncertainty, and an enigma engulfed in a riddle—and that’s exactly why we love him.
+His work is next level, but his real appeal is who he is, not solely the music he makes.
 Like Santa, God, UFOs or Big Foot, the belief that there is something bigger than us, something that defies all logical explanation and appeals to our hearts and imaginations, is what keeps Jay Electronica relevant.
 We want to believe he’s more than human, we want to believe he has a bigger plan in place than our feeble human brains can comprehend.
 Yes, we want Act II, but deep down, we all live for the mystery.

 That's why we lose our minds whenever Jay Electronica news surfaces.
-Case in point, the recent unearthing of an ancient Jay Electronica demo.
-Amidst the internet freakout, the stream was pulled by Soundcloud and the only logical explanation is that Jay Electronica invented the internet and so he can make things vanish, reappear and vanish again at his choosing.
+Case in point: the recent unearthing of an ancient Jay Electronica demo.
+Amidst the internet freakout, the stream was pulled by SoundCloud and the only logical explanation is that Jay Electronica invented the internet and so he can make things vanish, reappear and vanish again at his choosing.
 It sounds crazy but it also totally isn’t; at this point, Elec is almost more myth than man.
 The whole saga got me thinking about something I came across last year but never got the chance to dig into.
-I figured now would be a perfect time to go back to it because it would both feed our need for some Jay Electronica news and pop the bubble that he is some alien sent here with plans for internet domination.
+I figured now would be a perfect time because it would both feed our need for some Jay Electronica news and pop the bubble that he is some alien sent here with plans for internet domination.

-Let’s start with square one.
-Thanks to a reader tip, I got wind of an old Jay Electronica website and a supposed press release he crafted about being signed by Bad Boy.
-The site (Magnetik7.com) has since been shut down, but there’s this amazing little tool called the Wayback Machine which lets you view previous versions of old sites.
+Let’s start at square one.
+Thanks to a tip from a reader, I got wind of an old Jay Electronica website and a supposed press release he crafted about being signed by Bad Boy.
+The site (Magnetik7.com) has since been shut down, but there’s this amazing little tool called the Wayback Machine which lets you view previous versions of older sites.
 The sites are often incomplete and mere skeletons, but it’s better than nothing.
 So I used the WBM on magnetik7.com and that's when things got interesting.

 There’s not much to go on here.
 The only real clues to this actually being Jay Electronica are that picture on the top left that looks a hell of a lot like Jay and the link to the Farrakhan press conference.
-I was still not convinced, though, so I did some further digging.
-The site is full of dead ends and cold trails, but thankfully, there was one interesting piece that remained intact, an article published on May 1, 2004, titled “Diddy Signs A Heavyweight."
+I was still not convinced.
+I did some further digging.
+The site is full of dead ends and cold trails, but thankfully, there was one interesting piece that remained intact—an article published on May 1, 2004, titled “Diddy Signs A Heavyweight."

-So what, I'm supposed to believe that back in 2004, Jay Electronica, at the time essentially a struggle rapper, made his own site which he used to write a fake news story about being signed to Bad Boy?
-Obviously, there’s no record of Bad Boy signing anyone in 2004.
-They released albums from Ma$e and 8 Ball & MJG that year, but the label never announced or hinted that they had signed Electronica, and when we reached out to Bad Boy they confirmed that Electronica had never signed with them.
+So, what, I'm supposed to believe that back in 2004, Jay Electronica, at the time essentially a struggle rapper, made his own site which he used to write a fake news story about being signed to Bad Boy?
+There’s no record of Bad Boy signing anyone in 2004.
+The label released albums from Ma$e and 8 Ball & MJG that year, but they never announced (or hinted at) an Electronica signing.
+When we reached out to Bad Boy they confirmed that Electronica had never signed a record deal with the label.
 (Though Diddy was pissed in 2010 when he lost out on Jay to Roc Nation.)

 If you still don’t believe my theory, I have two more damning pieces of evidence.
 First, an old interview, in which he describes both the forums and previews his fake news story plot.